 The feeling that you don't care about anything?

 Let's dig into that particular feeling a little bit.

-Anhedonia: A Weird Word to Describe a Foreign Feeling
+What is Anhedonia?
+(A Weird Word to Describe a Foreign Feeling)

 When you don't care about anything, it can feel like the sound is turned down in the world.

 That's what it felt like for me.
 For years, from 2013 to 2015, I went through long periods of time when I didn't care about anything.

 I felt it in my mind, and I felt it in my body.